Custom Web Software Development

 .defaultAlpha

-When a calculator’s method, or an RGBA_Color constructor, a ColorWheel_Color constructor, or a CMYKA_Color constructor gets passed an undefined Alpha value, this value is used instead.
+When a calculator’s method, or a “color-Object” (an …A_Color) gets passed an undefined alpha value, this value is used instead.
 It may be anything, including undefined also.
-However, these color-objects, once constructed, may have any value directly set for the Alpha, including undefined, and this default is ignored.
-Also, these color objects’ .toString() methods, when told to force an Alpha output, will output a default Alpha value of 100% if both their Alpha values and their .config.defaultAlpha are not numeric.
-Note that when a calculator outputs, it will not output undefined Alpha values; when using Arrays as an output object (see the “Factory” pointers below) its .length value will reflect that omission.
+Note that “color Arrays’” (…A-Arrays) .toString() methods, when told to force an alpha output, will output a default Alpha value of 100% if both their alpha values and their .config.defaultAlpha are not numeric.
+Note that when a calculator outputs, it will not output undefined alpha values; when using simple Arrays or …A_Arrays as an output object (see the “Factory” pointers below) its .length value will reflect that omission.

 .forbidAddOnAlpha